 - Use quality chocolate and real vanilla extract.
-This will make a world of difference in flavor of your pudding.
+This will make a world of difference in the flavor of your pudding.

 - Don’t stop whisking when you’re tempering the eggs or when heating to thicken the pudding.
 This will help make the smoothest pudding.

-- If you don’t like skin on the top of your pudding, place plastic wrap over the top of the pudding.
+- PRO-Tip: If you don’t like skin on the top of your pudding, place plastic wrap over the top of the pudding.